radixdlt/community-scrypto-examples/defi/krulkswap-simple-exchange/readme.md

 # Instantiation
 To instantiate a krulkswap component, first publish this package using the Radix dashboard.

-Then, you can create an instantce of the krulkswap component using this transaction manifest:
+Then, you can create an instance of the krulkswap component using this transaction manifest:

 ```js
 CALL_FUNCTION PackageAddress("[exchange_package]") "Exchange" "new_exchange";